-Snoqualmie Valley Hospital District (King County Public Hospital District No. 4) is governed by a five member board of commissioners, each elected by District residents to a six year term.
+Snoqualmie Valley Hospital District (King County Public Hospital District No. 4) is governed by a five member Board of Commissioners elected by District residents to a six-year term.

 Public Board Meetings

 Agendas, Minutes and Financial Information

 For additional information about meetings or to contact the commissioners, please call Valerie Huffman at (425) 831-2362 or email firstname.lastname@example.org.

 Joan Young has lived in the Valley since 1979 and served on the hospital Board of Commissioners since 1999.
 She is a graduate of the University of Iowa with a BSN with over 40 years experience as a Registered Nurse, primarily in the Emergency Department.
 Joan was previously employed as a home health and hospice nurse but is now retired.

 Dariel Norris has lived in Preston since 1975.
 She has served on the Preston Community Club board in a number of positions.
 She received a Bachelor of Science in Nursing from the University of Washington School of Nursing.
 She has been a registered nurse for 37 years and predominantly worked in the emergency department at Harborview and Overlake hospitals.
 Dariel serves on the Parks Levy Review Committee for which she was appointed by Kathy Lambert in 2008.
 She is part of the Preston Athletic Fields development as well as a park docent.
 She is also a member of the Snoqualmie Valley Chamber of Commerce and Snoqualmie Valley Women in Business.